WhaL3S/Restaurant/README.md

 # Restaurant
-Program for Restaurant with GUI
+Program for Restaurant with GUI in Visual Studio